Blog

 So what makes better news?
 Federal mandates or bikini girls?
 I’m not going to say you shouldn’t watch TV news or read the tabloids, but it’s nice to know that there are options, isn’t it?

 If you have any thoughts about this or just plain disagree, feel free to write us!
 We publish letters to the editor and welcome the chance to engage in the debate on our blogs.
-Write to me at .(JavaScript must be enabled to view this email address) and pitch the car-crashingest story you can think of.
+Write to me at [email protected] and pitch the car-crashingest story you can think of.
 I’ll still be puzzled.